Borysthenes

 Borysthenes (/en/; Βορυσθένης) is a geographical name from classical antiquity.
 The term usually refers to the Dnieper River and its eponymous river god, but also seems to have been an alternative name for Pontic Olbia, a town situated near the mouth of the same river on the Black Sea coast, or the earlier settlement on Berezan Island.

+History

 The Greek historian Herodotus describes both the river and the town in some detail in the fourth book of his Histories: